rwwarren/door-lock/README.md

 graphql
 swagger for api??
-fix the cross domain origin error in nodejs app
+fix the cross domain origin error in nodejs app add 'corsproxy' to the package json and when running

 Api ->json and post variables
 Mobile -> web (move to web and use the same thing) & application